Before application

 Please note: English native speakers and students studying at their home university in English are exempt from an English language proof.

 You are exempt from providing a language certificate if you can credibly demonstrate that you are a native speaker of the required language or if the standard language of instruction for your previous studies matches the required language of the program.
-For example, if you studied in English and are applying to a program taught in English, a language certificate may not be necessary.
+For example, if you studied in English and are intending to take courses taught in English only, a language certificate is not necessary.

 The Intensive German Course (IGC) is offered by the International Office of the University of Stuttgart.
 The course starts one month previous to the lecture period and is obligatory for exchange students with a German language level at A2 or below who want to study in German.

-For students who are planning to study in English the course is highly recommended since it is an excellent opportunity for you to meet other exchange students and to settle down in Stuttgart.
+For students who are planning to study in English the course is highly recommended since it is an excellent opportunity to meet other exchange students and to settle down in Stuttgart.

 A Higher Education Entrance Qualification is a certificate or diploma that verifies the successful completion of secondary education, qualifying the holder to apply for admission to universities or higher education institutions.
 It serves as proof that a student has met the academic requirements to pursue further studies at a tertiary level.